ncats/molvec/README.md

 # MolVec
-NCATS (chemical) ocr engine that can a way to vectorize chemical images into Chemical objects preserving the 2D layout as much as possible.
+NCATS (chemical) ocr engine that can vectorize chemical images into Chemical objects preserving the 2D layout as much as possible.
 The code is still very raw in terms of utility.
 Check out [https://molvec.ncats.io](https://molvec.ncats.io) for a